marcus-grant/notes/markdown.md

 >Combined emphasis with ***asterisks*** and ***underscores***.
 >Strike-through uses two tildes. ~~Scratch this.~~

-Which also corresponds of course to some [html syntax like below][html-zk]:
+Which also corresponds of course to some [html syntax like below][-html]:

 ```html
 Emphasis, aka italics, with <i>asterisks</i> or <i>underscores</i>.